eauchat/grama/README.md

 Last but not least, the `default` template displays very simply your page content with it's title as header.
 You may set the following headers: `hide_header`, `hide_title` and `header_no_border` to true if you want to hide the whole title header, only the title, or hide the grey line at the header's bottom.
 Those three options can also be used in all other templates.

-## Developing / Tweaking magrav
+## Developing / Tweaking grama

 Grav themes have a simple enough structure, that it's fairly easy to customize any theme.
 This theme uses it's own logic, for better editability, fragmenting logics and avoiding duplicating code as much as possible.

 Basically grav uses a simple templating language called [Twig](https://twig.symfony.com/doc/2.x/) for its themes.

-⚠️ If you get magrav from it's repository, scripts and styles are not built in assets.
-To test/use magrav, you'll need to build them (see the "Scripts and styles" section below for instructions on how to do it).
+⚠️ If you get grama from it's repository, scripts and styles are not built in assets.
+To test/use grama, you'll need to build them (see the "Scripts and styles" section below for instructions on how to do it).

 ### Theme structure